 Annual Practising Certificate (APC) renewals – how to pay

 Where an employer has agreed to pay their employee's APC fee, they may choose to pay in a way that is referred to as ‘bulk funding’ - that is where the employer pays for several employee APC fees all at once.
-But the practitioner must apply for their APC first.
+But the practitioner must apply for their APC first to get an 'SO' number (and pass this on to their employer).
+Refer to further FAQs for more information about paying fees and view the process below: APC renewal fees paid using bulk funding.

 Annual Practising Certificate FAQs